Halloween Recipes

-A few of you have emailed me about Halloween recipes.
-There are a bunch getting dusty in the archives, so I thought I'd bump them back up to the top here.
+I suspect that some of you might be on the lookout for a few Halloween recipes, or Halloween-inspired recipes might be a better way of phrasing it.
+There are a bunch hiding in the archives, so I thought I'd bump a handful back up to the top here.
 A few of my favorites include:

 Caramel Apples - a caramel apple recipe made from apples, honey, cream, and salt - all-natural, with no processed corn syrup or other funky ingredients.